 Yammer is where communities thrive - a community centered around leaders engaging with their employees, a community of common interest, a community of people who share an identity, or a community of learning and shared practices.
-To bring the members of a community together centered around an event, Yammer group admins can host a live video event using Yammer, Teams, and Stream.
-Each event includes Yammer conversations before, during, and after the event.
+To bring the members of a community together centered around an event, Yammer group admins can host a live video event using Yammer, Microsoft Teams, and Microsoft Stream.
+Each live event includes Yammer conversations before, during, and after the event.

-Due to the open nature of Yammer conversations, Yammer is a particularly well-suited place to foster connection and engagement between leaders and employees at every level in your organization.
+Due to the open nature of Yammer conversations, Yammer is a particularly well-suited to foster connection and engagement between leaders and employees at every level in your organization.
 Hosting your next live event in your Leadership Connection community is a great way for leadership teams to drive alignment of your people around shared purpose and goals.
 Leaders realize that organizations who do this well have an advantage in attracting and retaining an engaged workforce.

 You can create a public group to reach all employees, or use a private group for your live events, and only those with membership in the group can participate.
 Before the event, you have a place in Yammer to direct employees and/or group members to where you can show preview clips to generate buzz, announce an open call for questions in a Q&A segment, or just a place for people to chat about the upcoming event.

-Following an event, it’s easy to make the recording available on an event page, allowing employees to watch the event on their own schedule.
+Following an event, it’s easy to make the recording available on the event page, allowing employees to watch the event on their own schedule.
 For employees who are in different time zones or unable to attend live, the conversation keeps going so they still feel connected to leaders and peers, helping to overcome geographical or organizational boundaries.

-In Yammer, your organization must have Enforce Office 365 identity selected, and you must be using Office 365 connected groups.
+To host a live event in Yammer, your organization must have Enforce Office 365 identity selected, and you must be using Office 365 connected groups.
 For more information see Enforce Office 365 identity for Yammer users and Yammer and Office 365 groups.